-It is anticipated that up to 2.5 tonnes of ash per week will be generated from the boiler.
-This will be emptied from the ash box into a 1 tonne bag and stored inside the building prior to removal from site by a registered waste carrier.
+Up to 2.5 tonnes of ash per week are generated from the boiler.
+This is emptied from the ash box into 1 tonne bags and stored inside the building prior to removal from site by a registered waste carrier.